Profile of Biwamasu

 The feature of Biwamasu has Slender body, round nose and large eyes compared with Sakuramasu (Cherry salmon) or Satsukimasu (Red spotted masu salmon).

 The fry that hatched in the river eats aquatic insects etc., grows, and gets down to a lake during the rainy season of the next year.
-They live at the northern part of Lake Biwa of deep low temperature mostly, and eat Biwa goby, Sweet fish, Amphipoda etc., and grow to about 60cm from 30cm in two to four years, and go up to the rivers flowing into the northern part of the lake mainly in late November from mid-October to spawn, and finish their lives.
+They inhabits the northern part of Lake Biwa of deep low temperature mostly, and eat Biwa goby, Sweet fish, Amphipoda etc., and grow to about 60cm from 30cm in two to four years, and go up to the rivers flowing into the northern part of the lake mainly in late November from mid-October to spawn, and finish their lives.
 It was thought that they all go down to the lake in the year that hatched, and go up to the rivers just before the spawn, but it has also become clear there are early ascent type or landlocked type.

 |Biwamas are the important aquatic resources that support the fishery of Lake Biwa,